konstantinoskousias/HINDSIGHT_/README.md

 Version 1.0

 Run the software:
-  - Open the 'hindtest.R' function
+  - Open the 'hindtest.R' function (set the current working directory to the HINDSIGHT folder)
   - Input data files (a test file is provided for testing purposes)

 Contact Details: